-4. Quiet conversation– since tip #3 will have you near the child, and you are finding that is not working, bend down and talk into their ear.
+Since tip #3 will have you near the child, and you are finding that is not working, bend down and talk into their ear.
 Let them know that what they are doing is not acceptable at the moment and you would like them to work harder at being a better listener.
 Have this conversation quiet enough that the rest of the group does not hear.
 Remember, you are attempting to change behavior, not embarrass a child in front of peers.
 Side note–when talking to kids, get down to their level.
 For me, that often means kneeling down to look face to face.
 Just think how you would feel if everyone always seemed to ‘look and talk down’ to you.
 Face to face conversation is very important, and can convey that you really care for the child you are talking to.

-5. Remove from the situation– occasionally there may be times that none of the above will work, and for the sake of the whole group you need to remove the distraction.
+Occasionally there may be times that none of the above will work.
+For the sake of the whole group you need to remove the distraction.
 This is done quietly–you can move the child to the hall or office if in a classroom, or if in a ministry setting you can have a leader take the child to a different room.

 Something to remember: if a child is acting out or ‘misbehaving’ there is often a reason for it.
 That child could have a difficult situation at home.
 I have known children to act out because they did not have breakfast that morning and they were hungry.
 Often their behavior is asking for attention.
 They may not get the attention they need at home, so negative attention from you is better than no attention at all.

-I know this is not a complete list, but these are the few steps that work for me.
-I would be interested to know how you handle discipline issues?
+I would be interested to know how you handle discipline issues.
 What else would you add to my list?
-Either from a classroom or a ministry view.
+From a classroom or a ministry view.
 What works for you?
 Leave a comment.
 Something you say could inspire someone who reads later.